 Customer satisfaction through quality control

 Change requests can affect the quality of the final project and affect customer satisfaction.
-You should know that no project cannot succeed without a good quality management system.
+You should know that no project can succeed without a good quality management system.
 People should have insight into what affects their performance, so add KPIs to exchange customer satisfaction.

 Logistics is known for its conservative approach to certain operational aspects, particularly those related to decision-making processes or operations.
 In many cases, financial market conditions dictate this conservative approach to investments in innovations, changes in management, digital transformation, and all other related areas.

-5 strategies to gain more logistic efficiency
+5 strategies to improve logistics efficiency

 So, as we discussed above, change management isn't an easy task, but once you cope with it, you will definitely be able to implement strategies that can drive effectiveness in your logistics.